wasmCloud/wasmCloud/crates/providers/blobstore-s3/README.md

 Link definitions can optionally contain bucket name aliases which replace an alias with a different name.
-For example, if the link definition contains the setting "alias_backup=backup.20220101", then for any api where the actor saves an object to the bucket "backup", it will actually be stored in the bucket "backup.20220101".
+For example, if the link definition contains the setting "alias_backup=backup.20220101", then for any api where the component saves an object to the bucket "backup", it will actually be stored in the bucket "backup.20220101".
-The use case for this is to allow the actor to hard-code a small number of symbolic names that can be remapped by an administrator when linking the actor to this provider.
+The use case for this is to allow the component to hard-code a small number of symbolic names that can be remapped by an administrator when linking the component to this provider.
 If an alias is defined, it is in effect for all api methods.
 Any use of a bucket name not in the alias map is passed on without change.
-As a convention, it is recommended to use the prefix "alias_" for bucket names within actor code, to clarify to readers that use of an alias is intended;
+As a convention, it is recommended to use the prefix "alias_" for bucket names within component code, to clarify to readers that use of an alias is intended;
 however, the prefix is not required.